Marc Crosas

-Marc Crosas Luque (born 9 January 1988) is a Spanish retired professional footballer who played as a defensive midfielder.
-Crosas is also a football analyst for Univision Deportes.
+Marc Crosas Luque (born 9 January 1988) is a Spanish former professional footballer who played as a defensive midfielder.
+Crosas is also a football analyst for TUDN.
 He is a Mexican naturalized citizen.

 Club career

 Barcelona

 Born in Sant Feliu de Guíxols, Girona, Catalonia, Crosas came through the ranks at La Liga club FC Barcelona and signed a five-year contract in 2006.
 On 8 November 2006, Crosas made his first-team debut in a Copa del Rey tie against CF Badalona, coming on as a substitute for Andrés Iniesta in the 76th minute.
 Crosas was named in the Barcelona squad which competed in the 2006 Club World Cup in December, in Japan where the club finished runners-up.
 On 12 December 2007, he played in his first Champions League match against VfB Stuttgart at Camp Nou.

 Crosas scored the winning penalty in the final of the 2007 Copa Catalunya in which Barcelona beat RCD Espanyol 5–4 on penalties after a 1–1 draw.